Novatorskaya (Bolshaya Koltsevaya line)

 Novatorskaya (Новаторская) is a metro station on Bolshaya Koltsevaya line of the Moscow Metro, between Prospekt Vernadskogo and Vorontsovskaya.
 The name of the station derives from Novatorov Street as it is located at the interchange between Leninsky Avenue and Novatorov Street.
 The station was opened on 7 December 2021 as part of the section between Mnyovniki and Kakhovskaya.

-In 2024, a transfer to Novatorskaya of Troitskaya line is planned to open.
+On 7 September 2024, Moscow City Day, a transfer to Novatorskaya of Troitskaya line was opened.